 - Change in provincial EHR (Netcare/Connect Care).

 Privacy Impact Assessments (PIA) require ongoing review and if necessary, an amendment in order to keep current, which is a requirement of the Office of the Information and Privacy Commissioner (OIPC).
 Keeping all your past PIA’s is important as the process of updating involves referencing past PIA’s and their contents.
-If you do not have a PIA to reference that is okay, starting fresh is a great place to begin as well.
+If you do not have a PIA to reference that is okay, starting fresh is a great place to start as well.
 Just remember that even if you don’t have an EMR, you still must have a PIA that outlines your office’s choice of collecting, using and disclosing health information.
 It is also helpful to have a document review schedule to ensure all privacy related matters (PIA, Policies and Procedures) are reviewed as required.

 As custodian, you are required to ensure your PIA is up to date.
 For more information, or if you have any questions, contact Rustruct Consulting.